-Criteo is one of the top retail media platforms, offering a solution for retailers to serve native ads and sponsored listings using third-party demand.
+Criteo is one of the top retail media platforms, offering a solution for retailers to serve native advertising units and sponsored listings using third-party demand.
 But Criteo’s tag-based solution may not be for everyone, as ad tags result in ad blocking, slow page loads, and potential security risks.

 Many retailers, moreover, may prefer direct advertiser relationships, rather than working with an opaque retail ad network.